YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gke_deployment.md

     cd PROJECT_ROO_DIR/gcloud/gke
     ```

+2. Create a copy of the `PROJECT_ROO_DIR/messenger/secret-gke-template.yaml` file named `PROJECT_ROO_DIR/messenger/secret-gke.yaml`

+3. Open the `PROJECT_ROO_DIR/messenger/secret-gke.yaml` and provide connectivity settings of your YugabyteDB Managed cluster.
+Don't forget to update the [IP Allow List](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-secure-clusters/add-connections/) on the YugabyteDB Managed side.
+For development and learning, you can use the range `0.0.0.0/0` to allow connections from any GKE pod.

-2. Start the application in the `gke-us-east4` cluster:
+4. Start the application in the `gke-us-east4` cluster:
     ```shell
     ./start_gke_app.sh \
         -r us-east4 \